 • Waterproof outer layer.
 When not in use, this may be stowed in a convenient place on your motorcycle.

-Items of outer clothing which by themselves are not acceptable during training
+Items of outer clothing which by themselves are not acceptable during training, work on the basis of no exposed skin:

 • Skirts or dresses.